cmu-delphi/delphi-epidata/docs/symptom-survey/collaboration-revision.md

 out [this form requesting details about your proposal](https://forms.gle/q6NS8fPJJofKQ9mM8).
-This request can be submitted by researchers regardless of whether they have a signed Data Use Agreement for the individual responses to the COVID Symptom Survey.
+This request can be submitted by researchers regardless of whether they have a signed Data Use Agreement for the individual responses to the COVID Trends and Impact Survey.

 ## Collaboration Meetings